Understanding HIV or Aids Discrimination in New Jersey

 Approximately 1.2 million Americans are living with HIV, the virus that causes AIDS.
 Strides in modern medicine have transformed an HIV diagnosis from a death sentence to a manageable health condition.
 Today, we are knowledgeable about how the disease is (and is not) transmitted.
 Unfortunately, prejudice against individuals suffering with HIV or AIDS still lingers.

 Discrimination based on HIV/AIDS status in the workplace is illegal.
 If you have been fired, demoted, or subject to a hostile work environment due to your HIV or AIDS status, the employment discrimination attorneys at McOmber McOmber & Luber, P.C. can help you.
-From our offices in Red Bank, NJ, and Marlton, NJ, we represent both employees and employers throughout the state in HIV/AIDS discrimination cases.
+From our offices in Red Bank, NJ, Marlton, NJ and Newark, NJ, , we represent both employees and employers throughout the state in HIV/AIDS discrimination cases.
 Our firm will provide you with a clear and candid evaluation of any potential claims, as well as all legal options available to you.

 Am I Protected Against HIV/AIDS Discrimination?